Mirismht/TechTopWeb/README.md

 - Hero section with an introduction to the website's purpose.
 - User form for capturing and storing personal information.
+- Sections that explain about services provided by the webpage.

 ## Screenshots or Demo